ChaosGuru/golden-quotes/README.md

 # Golden quotes project
-The purpose of this project is to collect and share qoutes which sound great but how strange meaning.
+The purpose of this project is to collect and share qoutes which sound great but have strange meaning.

 # technologies
 * @vue/cli 4.5.13